neovim

 Following is a complete, working example.

-1. Install the neovim package locally (i.e. without -g.
+1. Install the neovim package locally in any directory (i.e. without -g.
 Node throws ERR_MODULE_NOT_FOUND if a script imports a globally installed package).

 npm install neovim